-These statistics seem to imply that China is poised to remain as the world’s most important exporter for the foreseeable future and indeed, there is a lack of a major “up-and coming” competitor.
-With that said, several factors point to a lack of competitiveness in Chinese exports as increasing wages, transportation expenses, factory upkeep costs and lack of convenience may lead some of the largest importers of Chinese products to look toward less costly and more practical destinations.
-These include members of ASEAN (The Association of Southeast Asian Nations) such as Vietnam, Thailand and Indonesia, as well as destinations closer to the United States, such as Mexico.
-Many of these countries offer better incentives, less bureaucracy, greater convenience and a closer geographical proximity to the United States and the European Union, where Chinese exports consist of 17% and 16% of their totals respectively.
+These include members of ASEAN (The Association of Southeast Asian Nations) such as Vietnam, Thailand and Indonesia.
+Countries closer to the United States, such as Mexico, are also attractive.
+Many of these places offer better incentives, less bureaucracy, greater convenience and a closer geographical proximity to the United States and the European Union, where Chinese exports consist of 17% and 16% of their totals respectively.

 China Manufacturing: A Big Fish in an Even Bigger Pond

-While China is again, the largest manufacturer and exporter in the world by far, they certainly do not dominate international trade.
-In fact, even a comparatively minor pivot toward some of China’s competitors could be a major hindrance for the lasting growth of the country’s trade.
-This is established by the fact that China’s US$2.21 trillion worth of exports only represents 8% of the world’s total value of exports, which were US$17.78 trillion during the same year In other words, if the equivalent of 1% of total world exports were shifted away from China, it would lose 8% of its exports.
+This is shown by the fact that China’s US$2.21 trillion worth of exports only represents 8% of the world’s total value of exports, which were US$17.78 trillion during the same year.
+In other words, if the equivalent of 1% of total world exports were shifted away from China, it would lose 8% of its exports.

-Such a pivot could occur for several reasons, but one of the most important is the high, and still rising, cost of wages in the country relative to many other manufacturing hubs.
-China’s labor costs reached an average of US$6,734 (41,400 Yuan) per year in 2014 making the salary of workers in Southeast Asia look like a bargain in comparison.
-Workers in the Philippines command US$4,581 (28,200 Yuan) a year and laborers in neighboring Vietnam make an average of only US$2,602 (16,000 Yuan) per year.
+Such a pivot could occur for several reasons.
+But one of the most important is the rising cost of wages relative to other manufacturing hubs.
+China’s labor costs reached an average of US$6,734 (41,400 Yuan) per year in 2014.
+This makes the salary of workers in Southeast Asia look like a bargain in comparison.
+Workers in the Philippines command US$4,581 (28,200 Yuan) a year.
+Laborers in neighboring Vietnam make an average of only US$2,602 (16,000 Yuan) per year.

-When the American Chamber of Commerce in Shanghai recently asked members about their biggest challenge, 91% mentioned “rising costs” which made it the number one issue for U.S. companies operating in China.
+The American Chamber of Commerce in Shanghai recently asked members about their biggest challenge.
+91% mentioned “rising costs”, making it the number one issue for U.S. firms in China.
 To compare, a similar survey by various American Chambers of Commerce in ASEAN found that 74% of U.S. companies in the Philippines, 65% in Cambodia and 59% in Vietnam are satisfied with the availability of low cost labor.

 Intellectual Property Rights in China Not Up to Par

-Another issue is what some consider to be difficulty enforcing intellectual property (IPR) laws in China, which could be a significant barrier to moving up the value chain and manufacturing more advanced products, which is crucial to China’s export growth.
-If tech companies fear that their patents and IPRs could be stolen with only a small chance of successful legal action, this may cause them to look toward countries with a more efficient justice system.
+Difficulty enforcing intellectual property (IPR) laws is another problem in China.
+It could be a significant barrier to moving up the value chain and manufacturing more advanced products, which is crucial to China’s export growth.
+Tech firms may look toward other countries if they fear patents and IPRs could be stolen with little chance of successful legal action.

-An additional problem for foreign companies in China is the difficulty of conducting business in the country compared to its competitors.
-These issues manifest in several ways and some are hard, if not impossible to improve to standards which would be acceptable to the largest importers of Chinese products.
-These include a lack of spoken English, completely different legal and political systems from that of the western world, cultural differences, and the difficulty in obtaining a visa for expats or workers who are required to conduct business travel.
+Another problem for foreign companies in China is the difficulty of doing business in the country.
+These issues manifest in several ways.
+Some are hard, if not impossible to improve to standards which would be acceptable to the largest importers of Chinese products.
+These include a lack of English proficiency, different legal and political systems, and difficulties getting visas.

-All in all, the availability of low cost production, transparent and enforceable intellectual property laws, and the ease of doing business internationally are all crucial factors in determining the competitiveness of a country’s exports and manufacturing sector, and are some of the criteria that China’s rivals should be judged on.
+In summary, availability of low cost production, enforceable intellectual property laws, and ease of doing business globally are all crucial in determining the competitiveness of a country’s exports and manufacturing sector.
+China is struggling when it comes to many of these factors.

 Southeast Asia, Mexico Seen as Alternatives to China Manufacturing

 Southeast Asia is the most obvious alternative to China manufacturing.
-But Mexico, just to the southern border of the United States and across the Atlantic from Europe, could be an even greater threat to Chinese exports.
+But Mexico, just to the southern border of the United States, could be an even greater threat to Chinese exports.
 This is especially true when taking into account its geographical and cultural advantages.

 In addition, Mexico has free trade agreements covering 44 countries: the most in the world.
 These span the European Union, Japan, and the United States.
 This makes doing business with Mexico tax effective and convenient for some of the largest importers of Chinese products.